-This means that the definition of uneasy and anxiety has to be inaccurate since the definitions aren’t based on reality but a preconceived belief of impending doom, hurt and pain.
-Think about everyday things that people experience that cause uneasiness: an exam, traffic, dentist, illness, public speaking, new place, 1st kiss.
-All of these have a normal reaction of anxiety.
-It is not bad, wrong, evil or even unsafe when feeling anxiety when these situations occur.
-In fact, it would say something if a person did not feel uneasy when these everyday things happen.
-Most of the predetermined definitions can appear real because they are based on historic events that validate using the ‘I feel like’ or ‘I feel that’ to justify distorted thinking and the unsafe ‘feelings’ that occur.
+The perception of unease and anxiety has to be inaccurate since they aren’t based on reality but on a preconceived belief of impending doom, hurt, and pain.
+Let’s consider the daily life experiences that cause uneasiness: an exam, traffic, dentist, illness, public speaking, an unfamiliar place, a first kiss.
+All of these induce a normal and healthy anxiety reaction.
+Feeling anxious in such situations isn’t bad, wrong, or unsafe.
+In fact, it would be unusual not to feel uneasy in these everyday moments.
+Many preconceived notions can feel valid because they stem from historical events, but relying on phrases like ‘I feel like’ or ‘I feel that’ can reinforce distorted thinking and the unsafe feelings that arise.

-What is the goal when the opportunity to talk about your feelings arise?
-Stay in the present and deal with what is happening in the ‘here and now’.
-This is an easier opportunity to talk about, experience and share feelings, fears and opinions where they are heard in the present.
-This is the only place where decision are made, trust is experienced and love is demonstrated.
-There is no other time but the present where being vulnerable can be experienced in a safe and loving manner.
-The past, with the predetermined definition, opinions, thoughts and beliefs, can distort and cause havoc in the present.
+Do you know what the goal should be when there’s an opportunity to talk about your feelings?
+The goal should be staying in the present and dealing with what is happening in the ‘here and now’.
+Take it as an opportunity to talk about your experience and share feelings, fears, and opinions in the present.
+Remember what we discussed earlier?
+That the present is the only place where decisions are made, trust is experienced, and love is demonstrated.
+There is no other time but the present when being vulnerable can be experienced in a safe and loving manner.
+The past exists with its predetermined definition, opinions, thoughts, and beliefs.
+If we allow it, it can distort and cause havoc in the present.

-Being vulnerable needs to be a shared and agreed upon act with the purpose to increase trust in a relation.
-This means the party that is receiving the heart of a person through communicating sharing the feelings has the responsibility of accepting the source and purpose of the feelings.
+Vulnerability needs to be a mutually consented and agreed-upon act with the purpose of increasing trust in a relationship.
+When you’re allowing someone to see your heart through communicating heartfelt emotions, the other party is responsible for understanding the source and reason of these feelings.
 A person who is sharing their feelings with you would not be sharing their feelings with the intent of causing pain to the receiver.
-It is an attempt to go against their fear in order to connect.
+On the contrary, it is an attempt to face their fear of vulnerability in order to connect.

-This is how it must be received
+This is how it must be received:

-Being able to share historic hurts, pains and regrets but the partner or by others in previous relationships or childhood items.
-Another items is to be able to share your opinions without the ‘fear’ of being criticized, accused or put down.
+Both partners are able to share historical hurts, pains, and regrets by the partner or others in previous relationships or childhood.

+Both partners are able to share their opinions without the ‘fear’ of being criticized, accused, or put down.
+One has to be mindful not to get defensive here.

-being willing to show positive emotions around your partner, or express physical affection.
-These are actions that can feel scary or exposing too.
-Being vulnerable can sometimes mean telling someone you care about them, or even just giving them a hug.
+Being willing to show positive emotions around your partner or express physical affection.
+For many people, these actions can also feel scary, exposing, or even triggering.

+Being vulnerable can sometimes simply mean telling someone you care about them or even just hugging them.